 1. Go Island Hopping in Thailand

-If you ask us, one of the best things to do in Thailand is to explore its gorgeous islands.
-We love just renting a longtail boat for the day and finding our own private island.
+Exploring the gorgeous islands is one of the best things to do in Thailand if you ask us.
+We love just renting a longtail boat for the day, finding our own private island, and claiming one of the beautiful beaches as ours for the day.

 2. Ride A Tuk Tuk